The Augsburg Curriculum is designed to help students develop the skills necessary for successful careers and fulfilling lives, including:

 Students whose first language is not English and whose score is below the minimum on the ESL placement test must fulfill the English as a Second Language (ESL) requirement.
 The requirement is satisfied by successfully completing the ESL course(s) and achieving a score above the minimum on the ESL placement exam.
 Students who complete the ESL requirement fulfill the Modern Language Core Skill requirement.
 Contact Academic Advising or the English Department for additional information.

-Foundations of Fitness courses are non-credit courses and are not included in the 32-course graduation requirement.
+Foundations of Fitness courses are non-credit courses and are not included in the 128 semester credit graduation requirement.